 As lawyers, we know we cannot predict certain results.
 What a judge or jury might do as it relates to a case can be highly variable.
 Yes, we might have hunches.
 Yes, we might have seen roughly similar fact patterns and recall those experiences.
 But, no, it’s impossible to guaranty certain results for most clients.
 We all know that different judges and juries can rule different in cases that present similar fact patterns (and sometimes the same judge can appear to be malleable in similar fact patterns).
-This is especially true during initial consultations and when a case is in the elementary stages.
+This is especially true during initial consultations, especially when a case is in the elementary stages.

 Having said that, clients often have questions during an initial consultation or after they have become a client.
 They want answers to these questions.
 They want to have a specific roadmap in terms of what to expect.
 They want to know what is going to happen.
 They will often assume the attorney knows that the judge or jury is going to do in almost certain terms–and that the attorney is simply being coy when they refuse to tell.